Necromancy (film)

 Necromancy (stylized as NEC'RO•MAN'CY) is a 1972 American supernatural horror film directed by Bert I. Gordon and starring Orson Welles, Pamela Franklin, Michael Ontkean, and Lee Purcell.
-The plot follows an enigmatic cult leader in a small California town who attempts to harness the powers of a local woman to resurrect his dead son.
+The plot follows Cato, an enigmatic cult leader in a small California town who attempts to harness the powers of a local woman to resurrect his dead son.
 The film was re-released in 1983 under the title The Witching in an alternate cut.

 Plot

 After Los Angeles housewife Lori Brandon suffers a stillbirth, her husband Frank obtains a job working in the advertising division of a toy company in the northern California community of Lilith.
-En route, they witness a violent car accident in which an oncoming vehicle swerves off an embankment, killing the female driver.
+En route, they witness a violent car accident in which an oncoming vehicle swerves off an embankment, killing the female driver Jennie.
 When their car later runs out of gasoline, Frank walks toward town, and Lori waits at the car.
 She wanders into a field and finds a gravestone beneath a tree; there, she has a bizarre vision of a young boy's funeral.